Spectre of the Gun: Plot

 Knowing that in real history the gunfight was fatal to most of the Cowboys, the Enterprise crew try to change their fates by getting the sheriff and the townspeople to stop the fight and even attempt to negotiate with the Earps, but nothing works.
 However, when a barmaid, Sylvia, gets close to Chekov, a jealous Morgan Earp shoots him dead.
 Spock remarks that the real Billy Claiborne had survived, suggesting that the day's events could be changed in other ways.
 To that end, Spock creates an improvised tranquilizer gas grenade to subdue the Earps before the shootout and is surprised when the gas fails to work.

 The time of the shootout draws near; a defiant Kirk and the landing party suddenly find themselves at the O.K.
 Corral, with the Earps approaching.
 Spock realizes from the failure of the gas grenade and the "death" of Chekov that the world they are in does not conform to the laws of reality and persuades the others that as long as they are convinced of that they cannot be harmed.
 Kirk has Spock mind-meld with the rest of the team to imbue them with absolute conviction.
 Thus, when the Earps and Holliday open fire, their bullets pass harmlessly through.

-Kirk beats Wyatt Earp in a fistfight and disarms him, but when given the chance to kill him in revenge for Chekov, he instead throws his weapon away.
-The crew find themselves, along with a still-living Chekov, on the Enterprise bridge (Chekov having survived only because his mind was on Sylvia and not dwelling on the fact that he could be killed).
+Kirk beats Wyatt Earp in a fistfight and disarms him, but throws his own weapon away rather than avenge Chekov's death.
+The crew then find themselves on the Enterprise bridge, including Chekov, who survived perhaps because his mind was only on Sylvia.
 The Melkotians make contact, inquire about Kirk's refusal to kill, and finally welcome the Enterprise to approach their planet.

 Production

 In Star Trek 3, author James Blish's novelization of this episode was called "The Last Gunfight".

 The show was the last episode to air on NBC at 10 p.m. on Fridays.

-DeForest Kelley had played Morgan Earp in the 1957 film, Gunfight at the O.K.
+This was DeForest Kelley's third trip to the O.K.
+Corral.
+Previously, he had appeared in S4.E8 of You are There as Ike Clanton.
+Then he played Morgan Earp in the 1957 film, Gunfight at the O.K.
 Corral.

 As money was not available for a full set, director Vincent McEveety was asked to use a stylized Western street of false building fronts and no sides.